ssbsukirat/medicine/Immune, inflammatory, rheumatological/SLE.md

 	- leukopenia 1
 - LLDAS
 	- SLEDAI-2K less than or equal to 4
-	- no new activity as compared to prev
+	- no new activity as compared to previous
+	- physician global assessment  <_ 1
+	- prednisone dose <_ 7.5mg daily
+	- well tolerated daily dose of anti-malarial +/- immunosuppression
+# Conservative Therapy
+- Non life-threatening
+-